 There are two types of papaya: Hawaiian or “yellow papaya” and Mexican or “red papaya”.

-Yellow, Hawaiian, papaya has yellow skin when ripe.
-Hawaiian papayas are pear-shaped and commonly weight about one pound.
+Yellow or Hawaiian papaya has yellow skin when ripe.
+Hawaiian papayas are pear-shaped and commonly weigh about one pound.
 The flesh is bright orange or pinkish depending on the variety.
 Yellow papaya has a sweet, tropical-flavored when ripe.
 Yellow papaya trees seldom grow taller than 8 feet.

-Red, Mexican, papaya has a red skin when ripe.
+Red or Mexican papaya has red skin when ripe.
 Mexican papayas are pear to oval-shaped; they are much larger than Hawaiian papayas, up to 15 inches long, and they weigh as much as 10 pounds or more.
 The flesh of the Mexican papaya can be yellow, orange, or pink.
 The red papaya is less sweet than the Hawaiian papaya.
 Mexican papayas commonly grow 10 to 12 feet tall; in tropical regions, they can grow to 30 feet tall.